from € 2280 THE MUSIC HIGHWAYCREA IL TUO VIAGGIO TROVA AGENZIA

-In the afternoon you will dedicate ourselves to the King of Rock'n’Roll by visiting Graceland, the villa that now is a museum, where Elvis Presley lived.
+In the afternoon you will dedicate your precious time to the King of Rock'n’Roll by visiting Graceland, the villa that now is a museum, where Elvis Presley lived.
 A must for dinner is the BB King Blues Club on Beale Street.
 Overnight stay in Memphis.

-A visit, even just for a drink to the Ground Zero Blues Club, owned by Morgan Freeman is mandatory, which in the evening often presents live concerts of local bluesmen a stone's throw from the Delta Blues Museum, which we recommend visiting, as well as the Red's, one of the last true Juke Joint of the State.
+You must visit, even just for a drink, the Ground Zero Blues Club, owned by Morgan Freeman, which in the evening often presents live concerts of local bluesmen a stone's throw from the Delta Blues Museum, which we recommend visiting, as well as the Red's, one of the last true Juke Joint of the State.

 Departure for Natchez with obligatory stop in Greenwood where you will visit the tomb of Robert Johnson, the famous bluesman who sold his soul to the devil and Indianola, "The House of BB King" as well stated in the sign that welcomes us at the entrance of the city.
 Here you will visit among other things, the Ebony Club and the BB King Blues Museum.
 You will then pass from Vicksburg theater of the famous battle during the Secession War, then heading to Natchez, a beautiful town (once the capital of the state) nestled on high cliffs overlooking the river and a fundamental center of cotton, with many examples of farmhouse architecture made famous from numerous films and books.
 Overnight stay in Natchez